atlan-antillia/EfficientDet-AutoAnnotation-Tool/README.md

   --output_image_dir=./unannotated_dataset_output
 </pre>

-By running the command above, we are able to detect signals objects in the images in the retrain_images folder, and get annotation information, bounding-boxes and labels, on the detected objects.
+By running the command above, we are able to detect signals objects in the images in the unannotated_dataset folder, and get annotation information, bounding-boxes and labels, on the detected objects.
 In this way, we can save such annotation information as the YOLO annotation files.
 <br>
-Input; unannotated retrain images
+Input; unannotated images dataset
 <pre>
 ./projects/
   +- Signals/
-    +- retrain_images
+    +- unannotated_dataset/
       +- images*.jpg

 </pre>